 As with packing for moving from house to house — we cannot stress the importance of labels enough!
 They're a lifesaver.
 Even if you’re using clear boxes, using them is super helpful.

 You might not move everything out of storage at the same time — you might want to do it room by room etc. In this case, labelling your boxes allows you to know exactly what’s in which box and whether you need it at that time.
-Labelling them according to weight will also help you avoid any nasty surprises when you go to pick one up.
+Labelling them according to weight will also help you avoid any nasty surprises when you come to pick one up.

 Plus, the last thing you want to be doing when you arrive at the storage unit is getting everything out to find that one thing you’re looking for.
 Both your inventory list and your labelling will stop you from needing to do this.

-10. Pack strategically
+10. Pack your belongings strategically